How Safe Is Co-Sleeping?

 There’s no hard-and-fast rule for “when is a child too old to sleep with parents?”, it depends on your family.

-If you have a toddler co-sleeping, be it bed-sharing, room-sharing, or part-time co-sleeping, it can be trickier to break that habit ‒ it could develop into a sleeping crutch for them.
+If you have a toddler co-sleeping, be it bed-sharing, room-sharing, or part-time co-sleeping, it can be trickier to get them into a sleep environment like a crib, especially if they’ve never slept in one before.

 Is co-sleeping good for baby?

-Generally speaking, the room-sharing method of co-sleeping can be considerably beneficial to your little peanut.
+Generally speaking, the room-sharing method of co-sleeping can be considerably beneficial to your babe and is recommended for at least the first 6 months of your baby’s life, since it’s protective against SIDS.

 If you’re keen to try co-sleeping with your baby sleeping in their own bassinet in your room, or in a side-by-side sleeper that hooks onto your bed, but you’re worried about whether it’s natural, don’t fret, mama.